 Is it cold that far north? – NMU is located in the northern part of the U.S.A., so winters have cold weather and snow.
 The average winter temperature is approximately 18 degrees F (- 7.8 degrees C).
 However, the NMU campus has many covered walkways that allow students to move between many buildings without going outside.
 The winter months also provide opportunities for fun activities such as skiing, snowboarding, and snowshoeing.

 Can I work while attending NMU? – You may be able to work for the university for up to twenty hours per week during the fall and winter semesters, and 40 hours per week during the summer.
-Pay rates may vary, but expect to earn approximately US$7.40 per hour (graduate assistant pay rates and hours differ).
+Pay rates may vary.
 Visa restrictions prohibit International Students from working for an employer other than the university.

 Does NMU have adequate housing for students? – NMU has adequate housing on campus for all students.
 All students under the age of twenty-one must live on campus for two years (four semesters) or live with a host family; however, prior approval is required.

 Where can I find information on immigration at NMU?
 Click on this link to obtain immigration information.